stolle42/Tutorials/kubernetes/introduction.md

 ```
 This command should not affact your cluster in any way.

+# First steps
 ## How to store data permanently
 Websites need to store data permanently.
 A website without a database is pretty useless in this day and age.
 But how do we do that in kubernetes?
 Storing it in a pod is unacceptable due to several reasons:
 - if a pod fails, it will be restarted, but all its data will be lost
-- pods don't really make sense without replicas.
-But if every pods stores different data, the website will be hillariously inconsistent
+- pods are mostly replicated.
+But if every pods stores different data, the website will be hillariously inconsistent.
+Depending on what pod you happen to land on, you'll get different results.

 Luckily, kubernetes offers an object for this use case: **volumes**.
 ## How to store confidential data
 Websites and other programs frequently need to handle and store data that should not be viewed by the public.
 In Kubernetes, this can be achieved with **secrets**.